There comes a time in every coach’s life when they come across a client that is completely uncoachable.

 Unfortunately, sometimes there isn’t a way to know whether or not a coaching client is willing to take action until the coaching relationship is already underway.

-The important part here is to notice if there is a pattern of dependency and the unwillingness to take action.
-If after you bring this up with your client they either refuse to accept it (unwilling to take a look at themselves and own their stuff) or continue with the same pattern, then there’s a good chance that they are uncoachable for the time being.
+The important part here is to notice if there is a pattern of dependency and unwillingness to take action.
+If after you bring this up with your client they either refuse to accept it (unwilling to take a look at themselves and own their stuff) or continue with the same pattern, then there’s a good chance that they are uncoachable clients for the time being.

-A coaching client must be willing to take action on their own if they are to get any benefit out of being coached, otherwise there is no point.
+A coaching client must be willing to take action on their own if they are to get any benefit out of being coached, otherwise, there is no point.

 They Don’t Respect Your Boundaries